AOSC Committees

 • Respond to queries and requests for information about the graduate program

-• Screen graduate applicants and recommend top candidates for admission.
+• Screen graduate applicants and recommend the top-tier ones for admission

-• Assign academic and research advisors to prospective graduate students, based on research interests.
+• Assign academic and research advisors based on research interests and funding

 Charge:

-• Solicit oral comp exam topics from faculty and coordinate with Graduate Manager to facilitate timely distribution
+• Solicit questions/discussion topics from faculty, sub-select and refine them (as needed), and coordinate with the Graduate Office to facilitate timely distribution

-• Organize meetings of faculty to evaluate results as needed.
+• Organize a faculty meeting to evaluate results, if needed

-• Periodically review department exam policy and propose updates as necessary to make more efficient and evaluative.Solicit feedback from students and faculty.
+• Periodically review exam policy to make oral exams more evaluative and uniform

-• UG: UG Program Directors, AOSC Chair; G. Cooper
+UG Committee: UG Program Director, AOSC Chair; G. Cooper

 Charge: